boyanangelov/sdmbench/README.md

 -   integration of a wide variety of machine learning models
 -   graphical user interface for non/semi-technical users

 The end result of a `sdmbench` SDM analysis is to determine the model - data processing combination that results in the highest predictive power for the species of interest.
+Such an analysis is useful to researchers who want to avoid issues of model selection and evaluation, and want to rapidly test prototypes of species distribution models.

 Installation
 ------------